-I've studied jewellery design, been the manager and jewellery designer at a jewellery store for 2 years, studied photography, webdesign and finally got a BA in graphic design.
+I've studied jewellery design, been the manager and jewellery designer at a jewellery store for 2 years, studied photography and webdesign before making my way to my BA in Visual Communication.
 Also know as my 20s.

 Because I studied for the most part of my life and never traveled much, I've always said that I wanted to live in another country before I turned 30.

 I finished my BA in June 2013, moved to Paris on August 14th - 6 days before my 30th birthday.
 Mission accomplished!

 (check the "about" section for more info)

 PARIS & WORK

 I never intended on being my own boss.
 I also never really wanted to design logos.
 Not that I didn't like it, but my passion was elsewhere.
 I wanted to design magazines and books.
 But then life happened I guess.
 Or one specific email actually.